kevinlopezandrade/Nautilus-Code-Style/README.md

 ## Installation

-You can just drop the nautilussty.vim file in your ~/.vim/plugin directory.
+You can just drop the nautilus.vim file in your ~/.vim/plugin directory.
 Alternatively you can use the Git repository with a manager such as [Pathogen](https://github.com/tpope/vim-pathogen).